What is Birth Injury Law?

 Most jurisdictions allow a parent to bring a case on behalf of their injured child, commonly approached as medical malpractice cases.

 Medical malpractice is a scary term that sounds like your medical professionals were intentionally out to get you.
-While a medical malpractice claim can have devastating results, simply put, it’s the result of negligence—a mistake—on the part of someone involved in your health care or medical treatment.
-You can learn more about medical malpractice here.
+While a medical malpractice claim can have devastating results, it’s the result of negligence—a mistake—on the part of someone involved in your health care or medical treatment.
+Learn more about medical malpractice.

 In a medical malpractice case, you or your birth injury attorney will need to show that the healthcare provider owed your child a duty of care and breached that duty, causing the child’s birth injuries.